Food and Nutrition

 Thoughtfully sourced and freshly prepared

 We source quality produce from Australia as we believe it delivers a better result and our policy is that 100% of fruit, vegetables, red meat and chicken that we serve is Australian grown.
-The fish we serve is sourced from clean, open waters and sustainably caught and we regularly work with our suppliers to better understand their produce and prepare and cook it to serve the best meal possible for our residents.
+The fish we serve is sourced from clean, open waters and sustainably caught with 80% from the waters off the south island off New Zealand.
+The remainder comes from Norway (salmon) and the Pacific.
+We regularly work with our suppliers to better understand their produce and prepare and cook it to serve the best meal possible for our residents.

 This includes receiving regular training and education with partners like Meat & Livestock Australia to understand the best cuts of meat to use and how to cook them to get the best flavour and texture, in addition to the best nutritional benefit for residents.